-With our Welsh lessons for Homes you will learn "Homes" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Words that name buildings where people live.
+With our Welsh lessons you will learn the topic "Homes" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 words that name buildings where people live.

 |1||tŷ sengl||detached house|